 Four Parts of Medicare

-There are four parts to Medicare that apply to every individual senior who enrolls in the program.
-Those (creatively named) parts include Part A, Part B, Part C, and Part D. Part A typically covers hospital expenses.
-Part B helps with your outpatient costs (like regular check-ups and non-hospital care).
-Part D helps seniors pay for their prescription drugs.
-Part C is a whole different animal compared to Medicare’s other three parts – but it includes the same benefits as the first two parts of Medicare and usually also helps with prescription drug costs.
+Part C is a whole different animal compared to Medicare’s other three parts – but it includes the same benefits as the first two parts of Medicare and usually also helps with prescription drug costs, and offers additional benefits Medicare doesn’t cover.

 Medicare Part A

-Beneficiaries who’ve worked at least 40 quarters consecutively during their employment years will not have to pay a monthly premium for Part A. But you will have a deductible to pay per benefit period if you require care, as well as coinsurance costs which will vary based on the length of your hospital stay.
+Beneficiaries who’ve worked at least 40 quarters consecutively during their employment years will not have to pay a monthly premium for Part A. But you’ll have a deductible to pay per benefit period if you require care, as well as coinsurance costs which will vary based on the length of your hospital stay.

 Medicare Part B

 Part B basically encompasses regular doctor visits.
 This includes doctor care and durable medical equipment.
-Part B also helps cover the costs of minor outpatient procedures like simple surgeries and physical rehabilitation.
+Part B also helps cover the costs of outpatient procedures like simple surgeries and physical rehabilitation.